PayamEmami/OpenMSToXCMS/README.md

 # OpenMSToXCMS
-R functions to convert featureXML and consensusXML to CAMERA/XCMS
+## R functions to convert featureXML and consensusXML to CAMERA/XCMS

+This is an attempt to make OpenMS and XCMS working with each other.
+The main use of these function is for metabolomics.